sourmash-bio/sourmash/doc/index.md

 suggest specifying your version requirements at the major release, e.g. in conda you would specify `sourmash>=3,<4`.

-See [support.md] for more information.
+See [the Versioning docs](support.md) for more information on what our versioning policy means in detail, and how to migrate between major versions!

 ## Limitations